tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

     ![RNN prediction](Images/rnn_prediction.png)

-Explain to students that the memory in an RNN has limitations; they only remember the most recent few steps of a sequence.
+Explain to students that the memory in an RNN does have limitations; they only remember the most recent steps of a sequence.

 * The vanishing gradient in the hidden states illustrates this issue known as _short-term memory_.